-Exceedances on Dust, NO_x and HCl from CHP and N Carbon Monoxide, NO_x , VOC (including methane) and NH_3 from ASP were recorded on the on-line monitoring system.
+Exceedances on NO_x , SO_2 , VOC and HCl from CHP and CO, NO_x , SO_2 and NH_3 from ASP were recorded on the on-line monitoring system.
 It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks, unstable operation, test runs and interference of sensor, are disregarded.

-Exceedances in emission parameters of CHP and ASP were found to be a result of problems with the low biogas loading at CHP and the incomplete combustion of biogas at ASP.
+Exceedances in emission parameters of CHP were found to be a result of low biogas loading and unstable performance at CHP.
+The exceedances of ASP were found to be a result of malfunction of its thermal destructor and the incomplete combustion of biogas at ASP.